Wiki · Concept · Last reviewed June 16, 2026

 AI Video Generation

-AI video generation is the use of generative models to create, edit, extend, animate, or transform moving images from text, image, video, audio, or multimodal prompts.
+AI video generation is the use of generative models to create, edit, extend, animate, or transform moving images and synchronized sound from text, image, video, audio, or multimodal prompts.
 It sits at the intersection of creative tools, simulation research, synthetic media, provenance, copyright, compute economics, and public trust.

 Snapshot